 Also, please include a telephone number by which we can reach you!

+Then, you'll upload your (up to) three illustrated story/comic files--please save each file by the title of the piece.
 Please remember to proofread your work carefully before submitting.
 We will notify you through the Submittable system whether your work has been accepted or declined, within 3-6 weeks after the submission period has ended.

+Submission deadline: Sunday, Feb 15th, at midnight (MST), 2026.
 Thank you to all of our submitters!
 We truly look forward to reading your best, and are honored to have the opportunity to do so.
-Our staff is working hard to curate an incredible edition of the Progenitor Art and Literary Journal, here on the eve of our 60th Anniversary Edition!
+Our staff is working hard to curate the next high-quality edition of the Progenitor Art and Literary Journal !

 Progenitor Art and Literary Journal